 Simpson plead guilty on March 22, for the August 2009 murder of disabled man Terry Neely, 46.

 She lured him to an abandoned apartment with the promise of drugs, but instead of fulfilling this promise she started beating him with a tire iron.
-She then stabbed him 50 times with different knives, strangled him, and drove a nail into his forehead, all while making him watch his own torture first … Read More »
+She then stabbed him 50 times with different knives, strangled him, and drove a nail into his forehead, all … Read More »

 “This dread was not exactly a dread of physical evil-and yet I should be at a loss how otherwise to define it.
 I am almost ashamed to own–yes, even in this felon’s cell, I am almost ashamed to own–that the terror and horror with which the animal inspired me, had been heightened by one of the merest chimeras it would be possible to conceive.”